samathaluca/new-lazycamp/test.md

 The subsequent efforts to run the  heroku app in chrome failed for 3 hours despite refresh and clear session selected.
 Heroku worked well in all other browsers on desktop and all mobile devices tested.
 After 3 1/2 hour lapse Chrome loaded heroku app as expected and tests resumed.

 ### User Stories Testing

-Early development testing.
+#### ALL USER STORIES CHECKED AND SATSFIED.
+Nothing outstanding.

+The project providing an easy and straightforward way for the users to achieve each of their goals.

-Responsive Design - LazyCamp is fully responsive;
+### Responsive Design - LazyCamp is fully responsive;

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.
+Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.